-B.1 Clarifications on Applicability of Section 20(1)(b) of BR Act
+B.1 Clarifications on Applicability of Section (20)(1)(b)

-15. Section 20(1)(b) of the Act ibid also lays down the restrictions on loans and advances to the directors and the firms in which they hold substantial interest.
+15. Section 20(1)(b) of the BR Act, ibid also lays down the restrictions on loans and advances to the directors and the firms in which they hold substantial interest.
 For the applicability of Section 20 of BR Act, 1949, a bank shall be guided by following explanations:

-- (1) Section 20(1)(b) of the BR Act, 1949 shall not apply to - (i) subsidiary of the bank, or - (ii) a company registered under Section 8 of the Companies Act, 2013 or - (iii) a Government company. - (2) The sanction or grant of credit facilities to companies in India by a foreign bank having branches in India shall be in compliance with the spirit of Section 20 of the BR Act, 1949.
-Accordingly, a foreign bank branch in India shall not lend to a firm / company in India, if a director in the foreign bank's

-Board abroad has an interest in the firm / company or if the company is a subsidiary of any Indian / foreign parent in which the director is interested.
+(1) Section 20(1)(b) of the BR Act, 1949 shall not apply to

+- (i) subsidiary of the bank, or

+- (ii) a company registered under Section 8 of the Companies Act, 2013 or

+- (iii) a Government company.

-- (3) A director shall be considered to have interest in a company if they are a director / managing agent / manager / employee / guarantor in the concerned company and shall be considered to have interest in a firm if they are a partner / manager / employee / guarantor in the concerned firm. - (4) In case a bank is granting any loan or advance to a subsidiary of its holding company, the provisions of Section 20 of the BR Act shall be attracted if any of the directors of the banking company is a director of the holding company, irrespective of whether any of the directors of the banking company is a director of the subsidiary or not. - (5) The provisions of Section 20(1)(b)(iii) of the BR Act, 1949 are not attracted in case of advances granted or commitment made by a bank to a company prior to appointment of the director of the company on the Board of the bank. - (6) A bank is precluded from renewing the loan / limit after its expiry or enhancing the limit that would have been sanctioned prior to the date of company's director becoming a director of the bank as renewal / enhancement / change in terms shall mean entering into fresh commitment by the bank.
-Alternatively, the director has to relinquish the directorship of either the bank or the company. - (7) Section 20 of BR Act does not make any distinction between the directors on the basis of the interest they represent.
-Therefore, the prohibitions stipulated under Section 20 of the Act ibid are applicable to nominee directors also. - (8) Provisions of Section 20 of BR Act shall also apply to priority sector lending. - (9) The provisions of Section 20 of BR Act shall not apply to public trust.
+(2) A director shall be considered to have interest in a company if they are a director / managing agent / manager / employee or guarantor in the concerned company and shall be considered to have interest in a firm if they are a partner / manager / employee or guarantor in the concerned firm.

+(3) In case a bank is granting any loan or advance to a subsidiary of its holding company, the provisions of Section 20 of the BR Act shall be attracted if any of the directors of the banking company is a director of the holding company, irrespective of whether any of the directors of the banking company is a director of the subsidiary or not.

+- (4) The provisions of Section 20(1)(b)(iii) of the BR Act, 1949 are not attracted in case of advances granted or commitment made by a bank to a company prior to appointment of the director of the company on the Board of the bank. - (5) A bank is precluded from renewing the loan / limit after its expiry or enhancing the limit that would have been sanctioned prior to the date of company's director becoming a director of the bank as renewal / enhancement / change in terms shall mean entering into fresh commitment by the bank.
+Alternatively, the director has to relinquish the directorship of either the bank or the company. - (6) Section 20 of the BR Act does not make any distinction between the directors on the basis of the interest they represent.
+Therefore, the prohibitions stipulated under Section 20 of the Act ibid are applicable to nominee directors also. - (7) Provisions of Section 20 of BR Act shall also apply to priority sector lending. - (8) The provisions of Section 20 of BR Act shall not apply to public trust.